With so much personal data stored in today's smartphones, it is especially important to be proactive in protecting yourself and your information.

 - Never give out your personal information to an incoming caller.
 This includes your social security number, credit card number, passwords or banking information.
 A legitimate business will not initiate a call and ask for this information.

 - If you receive an "urgent" voicemail, text or call about an account, defer to the phone number on your statement to check your account status.
 Do not call the number that is in the message or provided by the caller.
+If you’re on a call and have suspicions, ask for a call back number and investigate further online before continuing the conversation.

 - Learn to recognize the signs of telemarketing fraud.
 Telemarketers must provide the following information: